 In this week’s Peppa Pig magazine there was also a baby bear porridge suggestion which we tried out.
 The girls helped slice banana and create a face with fruit.
 It was another chance to use our bear voices and added a special twist to breakfast.

 The first time, my troll impression was a little too menacing and so we had to stop reading but I convinced them to listen again and they enjoyed the ‘trip trapping’.
 I made some really simple puppets from cut outs and straws and we used these as we read the story the second/third time.
-When we were in the garden, we trip trapped across our bridge too.
+Whenever we are out and about and spot a bridge, it’s a great excuse to go we trip trapping.

 Our version was a bizarrely long one that involved the wolf trying to trick the third pig into leaving the house with promises of apples, turnips and a trip to the fair.
 Each time the clever pig outsmarts the wolf but it ends as I actually remember with the wolf coming down the chimney and landing in the boiling water.